-- 3.1 Local Green Spaces are of particular importance to local communities and are afforded special protection consistent with those for the Green Belt and development is unlikely to be approved except in very special circumstances.
-Inappropriate development will be resisted to protect their special character and contribution to the Parish. - 3.2 The provision of new community Green Spaces owned by the Parish Council will be encouraged.
+3.1 Local Green Spaces are of particular importance to local communities and are afforded special protection consistent with those for the Green Belt and development on Local Green Spaces will not be supported, except in very special circumstances.
+Inappropriate development will be resisted to protect their special character and contribution to the Parish.